dji-sdk/Onboard-SDK-Doc/source/quick-start/index.md

 * [Vagrant](https://www.vagrantup.com/downloads.html)

 Next, in the same directory as the Vagrantfile in the Onboard SDK repository you previously cloned, just run `vagrant up`.
-The first time you do this it may take a while as the base image is downloaded and dependencies are installed and built.
+The first time you do this it may take a while as the base image is downloaded and dependencies are installed.
 Please see the [Vagrant](https://www.vagrantup.com/) documentation for more details on how to work with Vagrant.

 ## Safety